RLabNYC/Rlab_FaceTracking_fuse/README.md

 # Importing and Exporting free 3D characters blendshapes with Maya

 First steps you need to have the LiveLink app downloaded onto your iPhone before you start this tutorial.
+Then download or clone this repository somewhere on your computer.
 There are multiple ways to have a fully rigged character and have a facial rig set up in minutes.

 **1. Exporting blendshapes from Fuse and importing into Maya**